HP OmniBook 300 - REMOVED

 "The innovative OmniBook 300 wasn't just one of the first subnotebooks--it was one of the most innovative hardware designs ever, albeit one that didn't prove particularly influential.
 Weighing 2.9 pounds, the system stored Windows 3.1, Excel 4.0, Word 2.0, and MS-DOS 5.0 in ROM memory rather than on a hard drive; this allowed it to boot up instantly.
 User storage was solid-state too, on a 40MB PCMCIA Type III hard disk or a 10MB PCMCIA Type II flash-disk drive.

 Productivity was a central theme for the OmniBook, which started at $1950.
-The unit came with LapLink Remote Access and HP's organizational tools (contacts, appointments, and a financial calculator, same as in the HP 100LX), and provided one-button access to all applications.
+The unit came with LapLink Remote Access and HP's organisational tools (contacts, appointments, and a financial calculator, same as in the HP 100LX), and provided one-button access to all applications.
 It also had a unique integrated mouse that popped out of the laptop's right side on a thin piece of plastic; the design eliminated the need for an annoying mouse cable, but the mouse was small and awkward to move about."

 The picture with the pen is purely to show the relative sizes.
-The close shows clearly the unique pop out mouse
+The close-up shows clearly the unique pop out mouse.

 Manufacturer: Hewlett Packard

 Magazines RELATED to HP OmniBook 300 in our Library

 Other Systems Related To HP OmniBook 300 - REMOVED: